glaucopater/mfe/README.md

 Setup
 ---
-For each folder run npm i or yarn
+For each folder run
+- npm install or yarn

 Run
 ---